 We call these limiting beliefs.

-We all have ideals, and we all fall short of our ideals, but a limiting belief tells us that we will never achieve our ideals or our potential.
-We must have faith that we can achieve what we want to achieve, however big, hairy, or audacious that achievement seems to be.
+We all have ideals, and we all fall short of our ideals from time to time, but a limiting belief tells us that we will never achieve our ideals or our potential.
+We must have faith that we can achieve what we want to achieve, however big or audacious that achievement seems to be.

 Therefore, we are always in the paradox of having to have faith in our ideals while at the same time facing the brutal facts that stand between where we currently are and where we ideally want to be.